Magma Values and Mental Models: How We Think About Successful Startups

 Magma's Mental Models

-Always provide solutions to problems, rather than simply identifying them.
+Identify a problem.
+The propose a solution.
 Tell us the problem and how you would solve it and why you think this is the solution to the problem.
 It doesn’t matter if it’s the wrong solution or a bad one.
+We want you to think it through.
+Then we'll solve it together.
+Read more on HBR and on Nathan Lustig's blog.

 Avoid making the same mistake more than once.
 Record your mistake and share with the team.
 This is how we avoid making them again.